Fan Fic: Boundless World Of Danmaku

 - The Ditz: Astoundingly, inverted with Cirno.

 - Double Weapon: Goukei's two-sided scythe is this, with blades on both ends.
-Subverted in that one blade can be retracted, but...
+Granted, the blades can be retracted, but...

 - Downer Ending: And how!
 Both Darius and Goukei make Face Heel Turns, Karin is heavily implied to be dead after releasing the dragons into Gensokyo, Reimu and co. repel Wildcard by the skin of their teeth, and Darius' Deal with the Devil backfires spectacularly.
 Ouch.